 How will this benefit people with dementia?

 This work is laboratory research that is fundamental for providing insight into the biochemistry of cells affected by Alzheimer’s disease.

-Ultimately, although translation from ‘bench to bedside’ takes many years, therapeutics depend on findings from basic research like this.
-This type of research offers long-term hope for ameliorating the effects of Alzheimer’s disease and improving the quality of life for people affected by Alzheimer's disease.
+Ultimately, although translation from ‘bench to bedside’ takes many years, new treatments and therapies depend on findings from investigations like this.
+This type of research offers long-term hope for reducing the effects of Alzheimer’s disease and improving the quality of life for people affected.

 The PhD carrying out this work aims to continue this area of work and will apply for funding to support it.
 They hope to understand more about the region of genes that caused an increase in the build up of amyloid in their mouse models and why that might be.
 They will be applying to the MRC to explore these genes.